Figuring out how to end a cover letter is harder than it looks.

 • Avoid common mistakes.
 Don’t end too abruptly, use vague or outdated language, or forget to include a sign-off.

 • Need help writing it?
-Jobscan’s cover letter generator creates a personalized closing based on your resume and the job description, so you can end on a high note with zero guesswork.
+Jobscan’s cover letter generator creates a personalized closing.
+It uses details from your resume and the job description.
+This way, you can finish strong without any guesswork.

 FAQs